 - 1. Students entering the ninth grade for the first time in 2011-2012 and beyond, students shall earn the required standard and verified units of credit described in subdivision 2 of this subsection. - 2.
 Student entering the ninth grade for the first time in 2018-2019 will not have a required student select test. - 3.
 Credits required for graduation with a Standard Diploma.
 These requirements are subject to change as the State Board of Education finalizes plans in the Standards of Accreditation. - 4.
 Credit Accommodations: Credit accommodations provide alternatives for eligible students with disabilities to earn verified credits required to graduate with a Standard Diploma.
-Credit accommodations for student with disabilities may include: - Alternative courses to meet the standard credit requirements. - The opportunity to earn locally awarded verified credits in reading, writing and math, in addition to the previously available for science and history. - Additional tests approved by the Virginia Board of Education for earning verified credits. - 5.
+Credit accommodation for students with disabilities may include: - Alternative courses to meet the standard credit requirements. - The opportunity to earn locally awarded verified credits in reading, writing and math, in addition to the previously available for science and history. - Additional tests approved by the Virginia Board of Education for earning verified credits. - 5.
 Career/Technical Education Credential: Students who enter the ninth grade for the first time in 2013 2014 or later must earn a career and technical education credential approved by the Board of Education to graduate with a Standard Diploma.

-Discipline Area Standard Units of Credit Required Verified Credits Required Start 2011-2012 & beyond Verified Credits Required Start 2018-2019 & beyond
+Discipline Area Standard Units of Credit Verified Credits Verified Credits

+Required Required Required

+Start 2011-2012 & Start 2018-2019 &

+beyond beyond

 English 4 2 2

 Mathematics 1 3 1 1

-Laboratory Science ^{2,6} 3 1 1
+Laboratory Science 2,6 3 1 1

 History and Social Sciences 3,6 3 1 1

-Health and Physical Education 8 2
+Health and Physical 2

+Education 8

-Foreign Language, Fine Arts or Career and Technical Education 7 2
+Foreign Language, Fine Arts

+or Career and Technical

+Education 7 2

-Economics and Personal Finance 1
+Economics and Personal

+Finance 1

 Electives 4 4

 Student Selected Test 5 1

 Total 22 6 5